side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 Members of the C++ standards committee Filesystem Study Group contributed numerous comments, suggestions, and bug-fixes to the post-C++11 proposal for standardizing the library.
 Daniel Krügler and Robert Steward reviewed the text in great detail, and made major contributions to the standardization effort both in terms of fixes and suggested improvements.

 Many people contributed technical comments, ideas, and suggestions to the Boost Filesystem Library.
-See <http://www.boost.org/libs/filesystem/doc/index.htm#Acknowledgements>.
+See <a href="http://www.boost.org/libs/filesystem/doc/index.htm#Acknowledgements" class="uri">http://www.boost.org/libs/filesystem/doc/index.htm#Acknowledgements</a>.

 Dietmar Kuehl contributed the original Boost Filesystem Library directory\_iterator design.
 Peter Dimov, Walter Landry, Rob Stewart, and Thomas Witt were particularly helpful in refining the library.